baocin/embedded-sigproc/content/posts/sigproc/linearity.md

 Now the interesting bit is that a list of numbers is only one example for what a vector can be.
 You can define other objects as vectors belonging to some vector "space".
 We will see examples in a second but before that, here is the general definition of what a vector space is.

-A vector space consists of four objects:
+When you think of a vector space, you can think of it as a basket of four objects:
 - A set $$V$$
 - A definition for a sum operation $$+$$ that takes in two elements from $$V$$ and outputs another element inside $$V$$
 - A definition for a scalar multiplication operation $$x$$ that takes in a real number and one elements from $$V$$ and outputs another element inside $$V$$